RequestNetwork/requestNetwork/packages/docs/docs/guides/3-Portal-API/0-portal-intro.md

 Our API accepts JSON-encoded request bodies, returns JSON-encoded responses, and uses standard HTTP response codes and Bearer authentication.

-Aside the guide, you can also consult [the Portal API documentation](/portal).
+Aside from the guide, you can also consult [the Portal API documentation](/portal).

 # Authentication